Convert Mole per Liter to Nanomolar (mol/l to nM)

 - Select the Mole per Liter Value: Start by determining the mole per liter (mol/l) value you want to convert into nanomolar (nM).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert mole per liter to nanomolar, multiply the selected mol/l value by 1e+9.
-This factor is essential for accurately converting from a larger unit (mol/l) to a much smaller unit (nM).
+- Multiply by the Conversion Factor: To calculate mole per liter to equivalent nanomolar amount, multiply the selected mol/l value by 1e+9.

 - Illustration of Multiplication: